Read information below on how to Apply for a Grant

 To PREVIEW the list of questions and items needed to apply, click here.

-To access the 2018 grant application, click here.
-Application deadline is September 1, 2018.
+To access the 2019 grant application, click here.
+The current application deadline is September 1, 2019.

 Grants to Teachers-San Angelo Schools Foundation- is a separate SAISD grant program accessed by clicking here.